-In this age of digitization everything comes cheap and easy and the artists have started setting up home studios, marketing through social media and most of all being in a close contact with their fans
+In this age of digitization, everything comes cheap and easy and the artists have started setting up home studios, marketing through social media, and most of all being in close contact with their fans

-Piracy being a primary concern of the music industry also seems to be getting solved as the government came to aid the artists.
-Since we are on the subject, mobile phone had made world a smaller place, online music streaming, also music apps such as Wynk, Gaana, Pandora etc which provide a subscription for music on a cheap price and enable the users to listen, download and create their own playlist on an affordable price.
+Piracy is a primary concern of the music industry also seems to be getting solved as the government came to aid the artists.
+Since we are on the subject, the mobile phone had made the world a smaller place, the online music streaming, also music apps such as Wynk, Gaana, Pandora, etc which provide a subscription for music on a cheap price and enable the users to listen, download and create their own playlist on an affordable price.
 Well that settles our problems on both sides, artists get their deserved payments and we enjoy our music without burning a hole in our pockets.

 While the industry is looking for a way to recovery, the artists have found a way out.
 I guess the artists believed in the song “Don’t you worry child, see, heaven’s gotta plan for you”.